 Fundamental or Technical Analysis?

-Using both fundamental and technical analysis makes some sense.
-Both provide information that adds insight to investment analysis.
-However, I don’t believe technical analysis alone can provide the information needed to make investing decisions.
+Using both fundamental and technical analysis makes sense.
+Both provide information that adds insight into investment analysis.
+I don’t believe technical analysis alone can provide the information needed to make investing decisions.

 Value Investing Portfolio Management Guides